aflueckiger/KED2022/materials/installation_guide.md

 2. Open VS Code.
 You can skip the initial configuration of VS Code by clicking *Next Section*.

 3. To make programming in Python easier, you should install two more extensions: VS Code Python extension and Tabnine.
-Launch the *VS Code Quick Open* again by pressing `⌘` + `P` , paste the command, and press enter:
+Launch the *VS Code Quick Open* again by pressing `CMD` + `P` , paste the command, and press enter:

    ```
    ext install ms-python.python